For Administrators - DPSAC Process Overview

 For physical access to the NIH campus in situations like this, the individual's AO can put in a request to our Access Control group to program the individual's FDA PIV card or other agency PIV card for physical access through NIH gates and doors.

 Please note that DPSAC does NOT process ALT Cards.
+ALT Cards are from the NIH Identity and Access Management (IAM).
 In order to make a request for an ALT card, the AO will need to create an account in the NIH Enterprise Directory for the individual.
-Then, the AO or the individual's program office will need to submit a request through the NIH IT Service Desk for an ALT Card.
+Then, the AO or the individual's ICO will need to submit a request through the NIH IT Service Desk for an ALT Card.
 Once the ALT Card is approved, an ALT Coordinator will issue you an ALT Card for access to NIH Systems.